telerik/maui-docs/controls/border/corner-radius.md

 </telerikMauiControls:RadBorder>
 ```

-Additionally, the wrapped content will be clipped according to each side’s specified corner radius.
-The next example shows how you could have circle image by wrapping Image control with RadBorder.
+Additionally, the wrapped content will be clipped according to the specified corner radius of each side.
+The following example demonstrates how to render a circle image by wrapping an Image control in a Border.

 ```XAML
 <telerikMauiControls:RadBorder CornerRadius="25"